LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 variable) or from the Logtalk user directory (whose location is given by the `LOGTALKUSER` environment variable).
-As we also don't want any local operating-system paths to be exposed in the diagram, we use the `omit_path_prefixes/1` option to suppress those path prefixes, Note that all the paths and URLs must end with a slash for proper handling.
+As we also don't want any local operating-system paths to be exposed in the diagram, we use the `omit_path_prefixes/1` option to suppress those path prefixes.
+Note that all the paths and URLs must end with a slash for proper handling.
 The `git` library may be useful to retrieve the commit SHA1 from a local repo directory.